-We have audited the accompanying consolidated balance sheets of Heritage Propane Partners, L.P. (formerly Heritage Holdings, Inc.) and subsidiaries as of August 31, 1996 (Successor) and 1995 (Predecessor), and the related consolidated statements of operations, partners' capital, and cash flows for the two months ended August 31, 1996 (Successor), for the ten months ended June 30, 1996, and for the years ended August 31, 1995 and 1994 (Predecessor).
+We have audited the accompanying consolidated balance sheets of Heritage Propane Partners, L.P. (formerly Heritage Holdings, Inc.) and subsidiaries as of August 31, 1997 and 1996, the related consolidated statements of operations and cash flows for the year ended August 31, 1997 and for the two months ended August 31, 1996 (Successor), for the ten months ended June 30, 1996 and for the year ended August 31, 1995 (Predecessor), and the related consolidated statements of Partners' Capital for the year ended August 31, 1997 and the period from inception (April 24, 1996) to August 31, 1996 (Successor) and for the year ended August 31, 1995 (Predecessor).
 These financial statements are the responsibility of the Partnership's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.